stolostron/klusterlet-addon-controller/README.md

 NOTE: this will use the amd64 version of the operator

-## Installing Klusterlet using Klusterlet Operator
+## Installing klusterlet addons using Klusterletaddon Controller

 To create a klusterlet deployment with the klusterlet operator you need to create the klusterlet CR

-Example of Klusterlet CR `/deploy/crds/agent.open-cluster-management.io_v1beta1_klusterlet_cr.yaml`
+Example of KlusterletAddonConfig CR `/deploy/crds/agent.open-cluster-management.io_v1beta1_klusterletaddonconfig_cr.yaml`

 ## Rebuilding zz_generated.deepcopy.go file
 Any modifications to files pkg/apis/agent/v1beta1/*types.go will require you to run the